Cisco certifications

-Cisco Certifications are the list of the Certifications offered by Cisco Systems.
-There are four or five (path to network designers) levels of certification: Associate (CCNA/CCDA), Professional (CCNP/CCDP), Expert (CCIE/CCDE) and recently Architect (CCAr: CCDE previous), as well as nine yalan different paths for the specific technical field; Routing & Switching, Design, Industrial Network, Network Security, Service Provider, Service Provider Operations, Storage Networking, Voice, Datacenter and Wireless.
-There are also a number of the specialist technician, sales, Business, data center certifications, CCAI certified instructor (Cisco Academy Instructor).
+Cisco certifications are the list of the certifications offered by Cisco.
+There are four to five (path to network designers) levels of certification: Associate (CCNA/CCDA), Professional (CCNP/CCDP), Expert (CCIE/CCDE), and recently, Architect (CCAr: CCDE previous), as well as nine different paths for the specific technical field; Routing & Switching, Design, Industrial Network, Network Security, Service Provider, Service Provider Operations, Storage Networking, Voice, Datacenter, and Wireless.
+There are also a number of specialist technicians, sales, business, data center certifications, and CCAI certified instructors (Cisco Academy Instructor).

 The Paths to the primary Certification

 The table below shows the different paths and levels for Cisco Certifications.
-All Certifications, except for CCAr, require passing one or more theoretical exams offered by Pearson VUE.
+All Certifications, except for CCAr, requires the passing of one or more theoretical exams offered by Pearson VUE.
 CCIE Certifications also require a hands-on exam administered at special labs around the world.

+As of October 1, 2023, Cisco has altered their certification structure.